mparkcode/django-retroplay/README.md

 * Users can enter address and card information for making purchases.
 * While making payment the order details are available on screen with an edit button should the user want to edit their cart before finalising purchases.
 * When purchases are complete users will be redirected to a confirmation screen where they can view their order details.
 Billing information is also available on screen.
-* Pyment processing via stripe.
+* Payment processing via stripe.

 #### Features left to implement
 * Sending email confirmation upon succesful purchases.